-How to approach the readings.
-Some of the readings we will look at are short, but all are tricky.
-Give yourself time to digest them.
+Readings.
+Most of the readings we look at, especially the short ones, are dense and quite tricky.
+Give yourself time to digest them-read them, put them aside, then read them again the next day.
 I recommend a three step approach.

 First, skim the article.
 Note where the thesis and major argument(s) are.
 Don't worry too much about understanding while you're skimming.
 You're just trying to get the lay of the land.
-(Also, you will absorb more than you realize.)
+(You will absorb more than you realize.)